 The U.S. is entering one of the largest utility investment cycles in modern history.
 EEI projects that investor-owned utilities (IOUs) will invest roughly $1.1 trillion over the next five years, reflecting the scale of grid modernization, clean energy development, and resilience work ahead.

-ScottMadden’s review of the 30 largest U.S. electric utilities, including several public power entities not captured in IOU-only forecasts, shows a similar level of planned investment.
-This reinforces that industry-wide capital spending is tracking at or above widely cited projections, and the full scope of activity across all utility types may be even larger.
+ScottMadden’s review of the largest U.S. electric utility capital plans, including several public power entities not captured in IOU-only forecasts, shows a greater level of planned investment of more than $1.2 trillion.
+This reinforces that industry-wide capital spending is tracking above widely cited projections, and the full scope of activity across all utility types may be even larger.

 What We Found and What's Driving the Investment

-ScottMadden analyzed the most recent capital plans, regulatory filings, and large-load data for the 30 largest U.S. electric utilities.
+ScottMadden analyzed the most recent utility capital plans, regulatory filings, and large-load data for the largest U.S. electric utilities.
 Our review highlights both the scale of investment underway and the forces shaping it.

 Record Capital Plans

-The 30 largest U.S. utilities plan close to $1.1 trillion in capital spending over the next five years, signaling that total industry investment will likely far exceed current forecasts.
+The largest U.S. utilities plan more than $1.2 trillion in utility capital spending over the next five years, signaling that total industry investment will likely far exceed current forecasts.

 Where the Money Is Going

-Most planned spending is concentrated in new generation, generation fleet capacity upgrades, transmission and distribution modernization, and grid resilience.
+Most utility capital spending is concentrated in new generation, generation fleet capacity upgrades, transmission and distribution modernization, and grid resilience.

 Large Loads Are a Major Driver, but Not the Only One